SUSSBIA/fabric-onboarding-experience/05-persona-pathways/fabric-enthusiast/README.md

 Create a cleaned version of a small sample table
 Run a basic notebook to summarise resale prices
-Create a short insight note from one report page
+Create a short insight note from one report page Review a template and complete a short reflection
 ```

 ### Steps